-Police in Kakamega County have arrested a priest who defied government orders by converging a prayer meeting in the church on Monday.
+Police in Kakamega County have arrested a priest who defied the government order not to congregate by converging a prayer meeting in the church on Monday.

-The cleric from Amalemba Catholic Church was arrested by police for contravening a presidential directive and assembling a prayer meeting with over 15 female leaders from the church.
+The cleric from Amalemba Catholic Church was arrested by police for contravening the presidential directive and assembling a prayer meeting with over 15 female leaders from the church.

-Kakamega Central Sub-County Police Commander (SCPC) David Kabena said police had previously warned the priest three times against conducting church gatherings but he had defied them by continuing to hold prayer services.
+Kakamega Central Sub-County Police Commander (SCPC) David Kabena said police had previously warned the priest three times against conducting church gatherings but he had defied them and continued holding prayer services.

 Mr Kabena, however, did not reveal the name of the priest.